 When you log into your music app or social media account, your user experience is defined entirely by your data.
 Your music app has your playlists and favorites, and your social media account is tied to your friends and likes.
 If you were to log into someone else's account, the app would look very different.

-With Glide, you can make projects that are public and don't have any focus on User-specific Data.
+With Glide, you can make apps that are public and don't have any focus on User-specific Data.
 But you may want to give each user a unique experience, and there are many different ways to create user-specific experiences.
 For example:

 Allow users to save favorites